Hat-trick (cricket): Four wickets in four balls

+Five wickets in five balls

+Curtis Campher for his Munster Reds's 100-run Inter-Provincial T20 Trophy win over the North West Warriors in Dublin on 11 July 2025 took five wickets in five balls becoming the only male cricketer to do so in a professional game.

 For Gloucestershire against Yorkshire in 1922, Charlie Parker had a hat-trick that was nearly five wickets in five balls: he actually struck the stumps with five successive deliveries, but the second was a no-ball.

 Five wickets in five balls was achieved by Scott Babot of Wainuiomata Cricket Club playing in the Senior 3 competition in New Zealand in 2008; it happened across two innings and separated by seven days, as the match took place on consecutive Saturdays.

 During Brazil's national T20 in 2017, the spectators witnessed a triple hat trick when Carioca Cricket Club's off spinner, Rafi ur Rahman claimed 5 wickets with 5 consecutive balls.
 The feat came against Brasilia Federal District when the unorthodox off spinner claimed a leg before, two players clean bowled and two caught.
 The moment was declared "Best of the year" in the 2017 national awards by the club.

+Six wickets in six balls

 A 'perfect over' of 6 wickets taken with 6 consecutive balls was achieved by Australian Aled Carey on 21 January 2017 while bowling for Golden Point Cricket Club against East Ballarat Cricket Club in the Ballarat Cricket Association competition.
 This very rare feat consisted of 2 catches, an LBW and 3 bowled.